The Rugrats Movie: Production

 Talks about making Rugrats into a feature film existed since the beginning of the series.
-The first attempt was in 1993, when Nickelodeon made a two-year contract deal with 20th Century Fox to produce new material, but an unnamed Nickelodeon executive did not rule out the possibility to make films based on their existing properties, one of those that was proposed was Rugrats, alongside Doug and The Ren & Stimpy Show.
-However, in 1994, Nickelodeon's parent company Viacom acquired Paramount Pictures, and Paramount would distribute the films instead.
-As a result, the contract from Fox expired, with no films produced (although Doug would eventually get a theatrical film from Walt Disney Pictures in 1999).
-Production on The Rugrats Movie started a year later in 1995.
+The first attempt was in May 1993, when Nickelodeon made a two-year contract deal with 20th Century Fox to produce new material, but an unnamed Nickelodeon executive did not rule out the possibility to make films based on their existing properties, one of those that was proposed was Rugrats, alongside Doug and The Ren & Stimpy Show.
+However, in February 1994, Nickelodeon's parent company Viacom acquired Paramount Pictures, and Paramount would distribute the films instead.
+As a result, the contract from Fox expired, with no films produced (although Doug would eventually receive a theatrical film from Walt Disney Pictures in 1999).
+Production on The Rugrats Movie started a year later in November 1995.
+The film's voice actors began recording their parts for the movie in late March 1997.
+Madonna was initially set to voice Dil Pickles, but Tara Strong got the role after her impression of a crying baby in the audition.

-Two months before the release of the movie, an episode prequel titled "The Family Tree" was aired as the final episode of the fifth season.
+Two months before the release of the movie, an episode prequel titled "The Family Tree" was aired as the penultimate episode of the fifth season.
 The film's beginning and ending parody Paramount and Lucasfilm's Indiana Jones film series.
-This later inspired the second segment of the episode "A Tale of Two Puppies / Okey-Dokey Jones and the Ring of the Sunbeams", that aired during the show's eighth season in 2002.
+This later inspired the episode "Okey-Dokey Jones and the Ring of the Sunbeams", which aired during the show's eighth season in 2002.

 This film was the first Rugrats production to use digital ink and paint, rather than the traditional cel animation used in the show.